splitgraph/sgr/examples/dbt/README.md

 The recommended way of building Splitgraph data images is [Splitfiles](../splitfiles) that offer Dockerfile-like caching, provenance tracking and efficient rebuilds.

-However, there are plenty of other great tools for transforming data inside data warehouses and, as long as they work with PostgreSQL, they too can benefit from Splitgraph's data versioning, packaging and sharing capabilities.
+However, there are plenty of other great tools for building datasets and, as long as they work with PostgreSQL, they too can benefit from Splitgraph's data versioning, packaging and sharing capabilities.

-One such tool is [dbt](https://getdbt.com) that essentially works as a really advanced SQL templating engine, allowing to create data transformations from small building blocks and decreasing the amount of boilerplate.
+One such tool is [dbt](https://getdbt.com) that assembles data transformations from small building blocks, decreasing the amount of boilerplate.
+In a sense, dbt can be used as an advanced SQL templating engine.

 Turning the source and the target schemas that dbt uses into Splitgraph repositories opens up a lot of opportunities: